HerringtonDarkholme/herringtondarkholme.github.io/source/_posts/migrate-bevy.md

 `$STAGE` and `$OWN_STAGE` are [meta-variables](https://ast-grep.github.io/guide/pattern-syntax.html#meta-variable).

 meta-variable is a wildcard expression that can match any single AST node.
 So we effectively find all `add_stage_after` call.
-We can also use meta-variables in the rewrite string and ast-grep will replace them with captured AST nodes. ast-grep's meta-variables are very similar to regular expression's dot `.`, except it is not textual.
+We can also use meta-variables in the rewrite string and ast-grep will replace them with the captured AST nodes. ast-grep's meta-variables are very similar to regular expression's dot `.`, except they are not textual.

-However, I found some `add_stage_after` are not replaced.
-Nah, ast-grep is quite dumb that it cannot handle the optional comma after the last argument.
+However, I found some `add_stage_after`s are not replaced.
+Nah, ast-grep is [quite dumb](https://github.com/ast-grep/ast-grep/issues/374) that it cannot handle the optional comma after the last argument.
 So I used another query with a trailing comma.

 ```shell
 sg \